Liatris cylindracea

 Genus name of unknown origin.

-Specific epithet means cylindrical for the flowerhead.
+Specific epithet means cylindrical in reference to the shape of the flowerhead.

 Problems